-As most of you have created many passwords for different uses in daily life, forgetting the Mac password is inevitable.
-To avoid losing the access right to your Mac due to a forgotten password, you can write down your Mac password on a book or other place.
-Besides, you can also utilize the macOS built-in utilities to take some precautions.
+Forgetting the MacBook password is inevitable as you've created various passwords for different use in daily life.
+To avoid losing access tight to your Mac due to a forgotten password, you can write down your Mac password on a book or other place.
+Or you can utilize the macOS built-in utilities to take some precautions.

 Create a password hint on Mac